Mocking a file system in Go

 The actual object contains only information about file name and flag stating whenever this file is a catalog.
 In this particular case I don’t need other file information like size or last modification date.

-Up to this point we’ve defined function Scan
+Up to this point we’ve defined function Scan which scans a file tree based on

-interface.
-We’ve got implementation of DirReader
+DirReader interface.
+We’ve got implementation of DirReader for actual OS

-file system and also implementation of mock DirReader
+file system and also implementation of mock DirReader.
+Hence we can use both

-and MockDir
+FlatDir and MockDir in Scan function.

-One last piece left is convenient building MockDir
+One last piece left is convenient building MockDir object for unit testing.

 I’ve found very useful to have a